 -

-Licenses and Certifications: A valid California Driver’s License.
+Licenses and Certifications: A valid State of California Driver’s License.

-Primarily business office working environment subject to sitting at a desk or standing at a counter for long periods of time, bending, crouching, or kneeling at files, pushing/pulling of file drawers and supplies, reaching in all directions and prolonged periods of time working at a computer terminal.
-Occasional fieldwork required related to outside agency meetings, outdoor recreational activities and maintenance functions.
-Some driving required to attend out-of-town training, meetings, and to visit various centers/sites within the City.
+Meet with public and community individuals and organizations on use of technology programs.
+Instruct public and staff on technology services and programs.
+Business office working environment subject to sitting at a desk or standing at a counter for long periods of time, bending, crouching, or kneeling at files, pushing/pulling of file drawers and supplies, reaching in all directions and prolonged periods of time working at a computer or other technology equipment.
+Travel for training, meetings, and/or to visit various facilities within the City.
+May work irregular hours including evenings and weekends.

 Employee must complete SB 1343 Sexual Harassment Prevention Training within six months of appointment and every two years thereafter.